Dealin' with Gallstones: How I Handled It and Some Tips

 First off, watch what you eat.
 Skip the heavy, greasy stuff and load up on fruits, veggies, and whole grains instead.

 Stay on top of your weight game.
-Extra pounds can up your chances of dealing with gallbladder issues.
+Extra pounds can raise your chances of running into problems down the line.

 Keep moving with regular exercise.
 It not only helps with the weight but also keeps your gut happy.